grahamhayes/irc-cah/README.md

 * **!status** - Show current status of the game.
 Output depends on the state of the game (e.g. when waiting for players to play, you can check who hasn't played yet)
 * **!pick** - Alias for !play and !winner commands.
 * **!p** - Alias for !pick command
+* **!discard (#)** - Discard cards once per round, at the cost of one awesome point.
+You can either provide no arugments to get an entirely new hand, or you can provide indices to only discard those cards.
+You must have at least one awesome point to discard cards.

 All of these commands are case insensitive and are trimmed for whitespace so "!start" and "    !StaRt" will work the same